 Let us consider the structure of Fig. \ref{Schematic}, with $c_{l_1}\geq c_{l_2} > c_{t_1} \geq c_{t_2}$.
-In the region where the phase velocity of the propagating wave, $c_{ph}$ is less than $c_{t_2}$, evanescent waves in both solids are expected, while when it is between $c_{t_1}$ and $ c_{t_2}$, shear leaky waves in the bottom elastic solid and evanescent at the top are expected.
-When $c_{ph}$ is between $c_{l_2}$ and $ c_{t_1}$, shear leaky waves in both spaces are expected, while when it is between $c_{l_1}$ and $c_{l_2}$, the shear leaky waves of the bottom solid are now expected to be fully leaky.
-Finally, when $c_{ph}$ is greater than $c_{l_1}$, fully leaky waves are expected to be radiating in both solid half-spaces.
+In the region where the phase velocity of the propagating wave, $c_{ph}$ is less than $c_{t_2}$, evanescent waves in both solids are expected, while when it is between $c_{t_1}$ and $ c_{t_2}$, shear-leaky waves in the bottom solid and evanescent at the top are expected.
+When $c_{ph}$ is between $c_{l_2}$ and $ c_{t_1}$, shear-leaky waves in both spaces are expected, while when it is between $c_{l_1}$ and $c_{l_2}$, the leaky waves of the bottom solid are now expected to be fully-leaky.
+Finally, when $c_{ph}$ is greater than $c_{l_1}$, fully-leaky waves are expected to be radiating in both elastic half-spaces.
 An analogous analysis can be deduced for other combinations of longitudinal and shear bulk wavespeeds.
 An illustration of this is shown in Fig. \ref{Leaky regions}.
-It should finally be noted that some exceptions of this rule, namely of subsonic radiation, have been recorded in the literature \citep{Mozhaev2002SubsonicInterfaces,Viggen2023ModellingFluids,Kiefer2022ElastodynamicMetering,Kiefer2019CalculatingInteraction}.
-Such examples are still obtainable by our method, however we believe that further study is required with regards to their physical properties, and they are therefore not considered here.
+It should be noted that some exceptions of this rule, namely of subsonic radiation, have been recorded in the literature \citep{Mozhaev2002SubsonicInterfaces,Viggen2023ModellingFluids,Kiefer2022ElastodynamicMetering,Kiefer2019CalculatingInteraction}.
+Such examples are still obtainable by the method to be presented, however they are not considered here.